AmokSolderer/APC/DOC/PinMameSound_9.md

 When audio command 47 is issued by PinMame then the music is played and the QueueNextMusic command is used to queue the file also for looping.
 As long as the AfterMusic variable is not set to zero, the looping part will be repeated automatically.

 Due to the restriction to one audio channel of the old audio boards, this music had to be suspended every time another sound was played.
-Note that the code snippet above is using the PlayMusic and QueueNextMusic commands to play this file on the music channel of the APC which means that means the music is running independently from the sounds.
+Note that the code snippet above is using the PlayMusic and QueueNextMusic commands to play this file on the music channel of the APC which means that the music is running independently from the sounds.
 We can therefore choose whether we want to mute the music for as long as another sound is played or whether we want to play the music continuously in the background like System11 machines are doing.
 In this case I decided for the latter and only muted the music for one special sound sequence which starts with sound number 9 and ends with number 0xf1 (dec 241).
 The APC handles the volume of the music by the MusicVolume variable.
 A value of zero means full volume and every count up cuts the amplitude by half.
 Hence, the corresponding code looks like this: